FKLC/AnyAPI/README.md

 # AnyAPI
-AnyAPI is a library that I developed for myself to have a better looking code instead putting URLs to everywhere I used dynamic method calls to access a endpoint.
+AnyAPI is a library that I developed for myself to have better looking code instead putting URLs to everywhere I used dynamic method calls to access a endpoint.
 Also this library provides `filters` to help you to modify request, raise errors or log requests instead of writing them everywhere to make your code more manageable.

 For example if I want to make request to https://httpbin.org/anything/endpoint
 ```python